gnithin/Notes/Notes/Regex/RegexNotes.md

 `re.findall(pattern, string, flags=0)`

 This method basically finds all the non-overlapping matches in a string starting from left to right and returns a list of strings matches.
-When used with capturing groups, this returns a list of tuples.
+Be careful when using this with multiple capturing groups, this returns a list of tuples of .

 ```python
 In [X]: regex.findall(ip_str)